ricardoferreirades/react-testing-examples/README.md

 # A source of React testing examples

-The intuit is this respository serves as reference for testing react components.
+The intuit is for this respository to document different approaches for testing reacting components.

 This repository contains a list of React tests within the following categories: